BMR AI

 The prognosis for individuals with paraphilias varies depending on factors such as the severity of the disorder, the individual's willingness to engage in treatment, and the presence of comorbid psychiatric conditions.
 With appropriate treatment and support, many individuals with paraphilias can learn to manage their symptoms and lead fulfilling lives while avoiding harmful or illegal behaviors.
 However, relapse and ongoing challenges may occur, requiring ongoing monitoring and support from mental health professionals.

-Last modified on 18/04/2024
+Last modified on: 18/04/2024

 Load More